mufernando/hyde/_posts/16-06-22-dealing-with-processes.md

 $ jobs
 ```

-To return the process to the foreground, run:
+You can return a process to the foreground with **fg**.
+The default behavior of **fg** is to put the first process to the foreground, but you can verify with **jobs** the job ID and put to the foreground any process running in the background.
+Both commands have the same outcome:

 ```
 $ fg
+$ fg %1
 ```

+Killing processes is another common task.
+If you want to kill a process that is currently running in the foreground, just enter *ctrl+C* and the process will immediately quit.
+Similarly, you can put a process that is running in the background to the foreground and kill it using the same command.

+A more advance way of killing processes uses the command **kill**.
+But be aware that this command is powerful, so don't use it unless your completely sure.
 First, let's take a look at which processes are running in the background.

 ```
 $ top